bomonike/bomonike.github.io/aws-bedrock.md

    https://docs.aws.amazon.com/bedrock/latest/userguide/sdk-general-information-section.html

 1. Click <a target="_blank" href="https://aws.amazon.com/bedrock/pricing/">"Bedrock pricing"</a> for a new tab.

-   "Pricing is dependent on the modality, provider, and model." <strong>Also by Region</strong> selected.
+   "Pricing is dependent on the modality, provider, and model" choices. <strong>Also by Region</strong> selected.

    ### Model choice